 This Sunday in particular I woke up sore.
-My mouth hurt from the punch I received in yesterday’s amateur fight.
+My mouth hurt from the punch I received in my amateur fight the day before.
 I knew that I had to write a piece for the blog.
 People wanted to know how my fight went and I meant to tell them.

 I walked down to Starbucks and got a green tea.
 I stared at the blank page.
 I didn’t know where to start and the words wouldn’t come.
 I got up and went to the bathroom and when I returned, my green tea was gone.
 They cleaned it up, thinking I had left.
 I tried talking to the people behind the counter but they didn’t understand.